 Successful applicants should have a demonstrable interest in Brazil, including coursework and/or work experience, and fluency in both English and Portuguese.
 Applicants should also have strong research and writing skills, be detail-oriented, and be able to work independently and collectively as part of group.

 Applicants must be either 1) currently enrolled in an undergraduate or graduate degree program, 2) a recent graduate (within the last year), or 3) have been accepted to enter an advanced degree program.

 International students are eligible, but they must hold a valid F-1 or J-1 visa and appropriate work authorization: All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.

 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.

-To apply, send your resume, an application form, a cover letter describing how you could contribute to our team and what you are looking to gain from the internship, and a 3-5 page writing sample.
-Clearly state what dates and times you are available to work.
+- Cover letter describing how you could contribute to our team and what you are looking to gain from the internship.

 The Wilson Center is the living, national memorial to President Wilson established by Congress in 1968 and headquartered in Washington, D.C.
 It is a nonpartisan institution, supported by public and private funds, engaged in the study of national and world affairs.
 The Wilson Center establishes and maintains a neutral forum for free, open and informed dialogue.
 The Center commemorates the ideals and concerns of Woodrow Wilson by: providing a link between the world of ideas and the world of policy and fostering research, study, discussion, and collaboration among a full spectrum of individuals concerned with policy and scholarship in national and world affairs.